Sequential highlighting for enhancing a visual narrative

 Step 1: Set the foundation

 Before we begin highlighting our data, we should have a solid foundation, which includes the context and chart scaffolding.
 The context allows the audience to understand the background, while the chart scaffolding provides a visual structure for the data.
-For example, suppose we want to tell a story about the relationship between a country’s GDP per capita and happiness levels using data from the World Happiness Report.
+For example, suppose we want to tell a story about the relationship between a country’s Gross Domestic Product (GDP) per capita and happiness levels using data from the World Happiness Report.
 In that case, we must first set the stage by introducing these two variables and explaining why they are of interest.

 Step 2: Highlight specific visual elements

 Once we have set the foundation, it’s time to highlight the important visual elements and data points.
 To do this, we need to identify the crucial parts of our data story that we want our audience to pay attention to.
-Using the previous example of GDP and happiness, we could emphasize the countries with high happiness scores and high GDP per capita to show that there is a positive correlation between economic development and well-being.
+Using the previous example of GDP and happiness, we could emphasize the countries with high happiness scores and GDP per capita to show a positive correlation between economic development and well-being.

 Step 3: Gradually reveal the data story